GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

    byte then the default value is used.

 **Invalid Signature**
-   If the serialised form of a signature string is not a valid DBus signature followed by a zero byte then the default value is used.
+   If the serialised form of a signature string is not a valid D-Bus signature followed by a zero byte then the default value is used.

 **Wrong Size for Fixed Size Maybe**